Skip to content

 Lucy Strong is a member of the Strategy team at BaAM.
 She now knows that “to nerf a character” doesn’t mean throwing a soft, foam ball at her husband.

-We know significant research efforts focus on fans and followers as individuals, but with #YourCrowd, we are tapping the brightest minds and broadening the dialogue to better understand factors at play when engaging larger audiences in real life or in digital life.
+With our Lens series, we are tapping the brightest minds and broadening the dialogue to better understand factors at play when engaging large audiences.

 Want to see more?